 Admittedly it is somewhat exaggerated and of course this sort of experience isn’t universal (so don’t go around talking to everyone from HK as if they did go through all those), but certainly it’s representative of the experience of lots of people.
 It also gives you an idea why I dislike the tutorial system in general.
 It’s not that it doesn’t help people, but rather that it should be a necessary component of the education system.

-All that sad, having not been through this system myself, my own experiences are only peripheral.
+All that said, having not been through this system myself, my own experiences are only peripheral.

 A compilation of videos from the World Individual Debating and Public Speaking Championships in reverse chronological order.